Poisoning - Iron

 - Specific dosage and administration details should be obtained from the Toxicology Handbook.

 - Larger or symptomatic ingestions are evaluated in hospital.
-The child who remains asymptomatic at 6 hours and has an abdominal X-ray negative for iron may be safely discharged
+The child who remains asymptomatic at 6 hours and has an abdominal X-ray negative for iron may be safely discharged.

-- Symptomatic patients requiring intravenous fluid therapy or WBI require admission to a medical ward
+- Symptomatic patients requiring intravenous fluid therapy or WBI require admission to a medical ward.

-- Those presenting with established systemic iron toxicity or requiring intravenous chelation therapy are admitted to intensive care
+- Those presenting with established systemic iron toxicity or requiring intravenous chelation therapy are admitted to intensive care.

-- Toxicology and Toxinology – Therapeutic Guidelines
+- Toxicology and Toxinology – Iron Poisoning -Therapeutic Guidelines (External website).

 - Toxinz Poisons Information (2013) National Poisons Centre, New Zealand.
 Online – http://www.toxinz.com